apprunjs/apprun-docs/docs/apprun-site-static.md

 # AppRun-Site - Static Site

-The AppRun-Site _build_ command has an option to render your pages into HTML files and create a static website.
+The AppRun-Site _build_ command has the option to render your pages into HTML files and create a static website.

 ```sh
 npx apprun-site build --render